 - Changes to existing staff hours due to operational changes

 Consider the number of overtime hours carefully in order to be as precise as possible.

 Some positions may be more likely to require overtime than others.
 You’ll also need to factor in seasonal fluctuations, as well as events that’ll increase overtime hours in the coming year.
 For example, there could be a new product launch that requires more staff hours.

 When it comes to the numbers, there are a few more things you need to factor in.
 By federal law, if a worker does more than 40 hours in a week, they’re entitled to 1.5x pay on their overtime.

 You’ll also need to look into state requirements.
-Some states have slightly different overtime rules.
+Some states have slightly different laws for overtime pay.
 For example, in California, if employees work over 12 hours in a day or over eight hours on the seventh straight day, then they’re entitled to double-time pay.

-Furthermore, there may be company policies regarding overtime pay or premium pay, i.e. increased rates when employees work undesirable hours or days.
+Furthermore, there may be company policies regarding overtime pay or premium pay, such as increased rates when employees work undesirable hours or days.